 A delicate finish, extensive material selection, and tight tolerances make CNC lathes turning an advantageous technology for mass-producing parts.

-CNC turning can cut virtually any material with a high variety of fully dense, so it is ideal to fabricate metal tooling for injection molding, fixtures, stamping, blending, high-pressure die casting, blow molding, etc.
+CNC turning can cut virtually any material with a high variety of fully dense, so it is ideal for fabricating metal tooling for injection molding, fixtures, stamping, bending, high-pressure die casting, blow molding, etc.

 CNC Turning Design Guidelines